busy-beaver-dev/busy-beaver/docs/development-create-slack-bot/readme.md

 1. Run `cd <directory of the Busy Beaver git repo>`.
 2. Run `make up` to spin up a Busy Beaver service locally.
 3. Run `make ngrok` to open port forwarding to the internet.
-This will be used for the **slack-event-subscription endpoint** by the local Busy Beaver instance.</br>
+This will be used for the **slack/event-subscription endpoint** by the local Busy Beaver instance.</br>
    <a href="images/event-subscriptions-1.png">
    <img src="images/event-subscriptions-1.png" width=400/>
    </a></br>